Business College of Business

 BCA-C 1 – MNGT 475 Business Strategies (ACE 10)

-• Reserved for graduating seniors, this course requires the Business Core Foundation (BCF) and Intermediate (BCI) coursework to be completed for enrollment.
-BLAW 371 or BLAW 372 may be completed concurrently.
+• Prerequisites: 2.5 cumulative GPA; Major in the College of Business; senior standing; the Business Core Foundation (BCF) and Intermediate (BCI) coursework (BLAW 371 or BLAW 372 may be completed concurrently).
 Actuarial science majors may take FINA 461 concurrently with MNGT 475.

 • A capstone course integrating business concepts covered throughout the program.